-If you lived in Suriname instead of United States, you would:
+If you moved to Suriname from the United States, you would:

 MAKE 75.6% LESS MONEY EVERY YEAR